IMPORTANT NOTICE — PLEASE READ (January 14, 2018)

-According to the announcement, the Department of Homeland Security will stop accepting new DACA applications (i.e., from people who don’t already have DACA).
-People who already have DACA and whose work permits expire between now and March 5, 2018, will be able to apply for a two-year renewal if they apply by October 5, 2017.
+In accordance with the administration’s Sept.
+5 announcement, the U.S. Department of Homeland Security stopped accepting initial DACA applications (i.e., from people who didn’t already have DACA) after October 5, 2017.
+People who already had DACA and whose work permits would expire between Sept.
+5, 2017, and March 5, 2018, were eligible to apply for a two-year renewal if they applied by October 5, 2017.
+The recent court order and USCIS’s announcement of Jan.
+13 have made it possible, once again, for people to submit DACA renewal applications, at least for a limited time.

-Generally, if you want to apply to renew your DACA by Oct.
-5, we encourage you to speak first with an immigration attorney or a Board of Immigration Appeals–accredited representative.
+If you want to apply to renew your DACA under the latest policy (based on USCIS’s Jan.
+13 announcement), we encourage you to speak first with an immigration attorney or a Board of Immigration Appeals–accredited representative.
 If you decide to proceed with an application, we urge that you be represented by an attorney or accredited representative (a Form G-28 should be filed with your application).

 This FAQ answers questions that are specifically about applying to renew DACA.